 Read also: What was the purpose of the law of Moses?

 Was Abraham the first to make a covenant with God?

 There was a greater truth to be inscribed in the minds of the Israelites.
-Living amid idolatry and corruption, they had no proper conception of God’s holiness, the boundless sinfulness of their hearts, the fact that in themselves they had no power to obey the law of God, and their need for a Saviour.
+Living amid idolatry and corruption, they had no proper conception of God’s holiness, the boundless sinfulness of their hearts, the fact that they had no power to obey the law of God, and their need for a Saviour.
 All this they had to learn.

 God made the most critical covenant and the first one with Abraham.
-The Jewish and Christian Bible spoke first of the Abrahamic covenant.
+The Jewish and Christian Bibles spoke first of the Abrahamic covenant.
 But Muslims, Alevis, and Baha’is also know this story.
 It is said to have happened about 3,500 years ago.
 Back then, most people believed in many gods.
 Jews believe that God asked Abraham for the “everlasting covenant” only to believe in him, the only God to spread this belief widely.
-Always obey God’s commandments and be an example to all other peoples.
+Always obey God’s commandments and be an example to all other people.

 In addition, Abraham was to demonstrate his absolute trust in God and ensure that each of his male descendants, through eternity, confirmed the Abrahamic covenant by circumcision.
 It should always take place on the eighth day.
 In return, God promised Abraham many children, grandchildren, and great-grandchildren.
 He announced that they would experience much suffering.
 But he also assured that the people of Israel would receive Canaan’s “Promised Land” and that he would always rule and care for the people.

 Read also: Who was Abraham’s father?